Mimicoctopus1/6ame/README.md

 ### Changelog
 01/25/2024: I started working on move icons.
-For worldbuilders, go to aggie.io, click start drawing, press U for rectangle, change stroke width to 40px, change the mode to stroke, hold shift and make a square as tall as the canvas, press G for fill, color the stroke of the rectangle, color the inside of the rectangle and draw!
-For color guidance on what colors to use for the rectangle, here is a chart:
+For worldbuilders, go to aggie.io, click start drawing, press U for rectangle, change stroke width to 40px, change the mode to stroke, hold shift and make a square as tall as the canvas, press G for fill, color the stroke of the rectangle, color the inside of the rectangle and draw the icon image (fist, sword, arrow, etc.) in black!
+Then, use the fill tool to fill in your icon image.
+Ctrl+S to download and go to [remove.bg](remove.bg) to remove the backgroundFor color guidance on what colors to use for the rectangle, here is a chart:
 * Red: Offense, Heat
 * Orange: Strength
 * Yellow: Healing, Speed